webix-hub/docs/data/api/ui.datatable_autoheight_config.md

 =============

-@short:adjusts DataTable to the parent container size vertically
+@short:adjusts Datatable size to the its content vertically

 @type: boolean